Prince Edward Visits Afghanistan

 After spending two days in Afghanistan, Prince Edward travelled to Bahrain to visit with the Royal Navy and Royal Fleet Auxiliary.

-To read about, and to discuss Prince Edward, the Earl of Wessex, please visit this thread.Filed under British Royals
+To read about, and to discuss Prince Edward, the Earl of Wessex, please visit this thread.Filed under The United Kingdom

-Tagged Afghanistan, Military, Patronage, The Earl of Wessex.
+Tagged Afghanistan, Colonelcy, Military, Patronage, The Earl of Wessex.